AriFordsham/GHCWiki/building/getting-the-sources.md

 A source tree consists of more than one repository: at the top level there is the main GHC repository, and certain subdirectories contain separate git repositories (for a list see [Repositories](repositories)).

+And then read [Git Working Conventions](working-conventions/git) for instructions on how to use Git with GHC development.

 Note: If you're behind a **firewall blocking port 9418** (or `git clone git://...` fails for some other reason), replace `git://` by `http://` in the instructions above.